-B.3.4.1 Management review and approval of the ORSA
+Review and approval of the ORSA

 The output from the ORSA processes is reported to and reviewed by the Board and the Risk Committee regularly during the year.
 The Risk Committee sets the approach to the ORSA and on behalf of the Board oversees the ORSA processes including the identification of risk, the methodology and assumptions used in the Company's internal model (for the purpose of determining the Company's required economic capital), and the results of the internal model validation exercise (see Section B3.5).
-The results of the ORSA processes are considered by the Board when reviewing the Company's strategy and approving annually the Company's business and capital plan.
-The annual ORSA Report and Supervisory Report summarises the key components of the ORSA and key developments and outcomes during the year.
-It is submitted to the Risk Committee for approval and subsequently shared with the Board and the PRA.
+The results of the ORSA processes play a key role in supporting decision making by the Board when reviewing the Company's strategy and approving annually the Company's business and capital plan.

+The ORSA report is produced annually or in the event that ORSA triggers are met (per the Company's ORSA policy).
+The annual ORSA report brings together and summarises a high-level description of the key components of ORSA, together with key developments and outcomes during the year.
+The annual ORSA report is submitted to the Board and Board Risk Committee for approval and subsequently shared with the PRA.